Hypothesis Theory

 Hypothesis Theory is a psychological theory of learning developed during the 1960s and 1970s.
+This theory played an important role in early research on conceptual learning by emphasizing how learners actively make and change rules rather than rely on associative mechanisms.
+The hypotheses theory also influenced understanding development changes in children's ability to support hypotheses during learning tasks.
+The major components of the theory include its experimental framework, formal modelling approaches, and influence of cognitive psychology.

 Experimental Framework

 In the basic experimental framework, the subject is presented with a series of multidimensional stimuli and provided feedback about the class of the stimulus on each trial.
 (Two class problems are typical.)
 The framework is thus in many ways similar to that of concept learning.